timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

     ```

     Make sure to pass your API key as an argument for the `TDClient` object.

-    As you can see in this code example, you need to pass two arguments to create
-    the websocket object:

-    * **`on_event`**

-        This argument needs to be a function that gets invoked whenever there's a
-        new data record is received from the websocket.
-        ```python
-        def on_event(event):
-        	print(event) # prints out the data record (dictionary)
-        ```

-        This is where you want to implement the ingestion logic so whenever
-        there's new data available you insert it into the database.
-    * **`symbol`**

-        This argument needs to be a list of stock ticker symbols (eg.: `MSFT`) or
-        crypto trading pairs (eg.: `BTC/USD`).
-When using a websocket connection you
-        always need to subscribe to the events you want to receive.
-You can do this
-        by using the `symbols` argument shown above or if your connection is already
-        created you can also use the `subscribe()` function to get data for additional
-        symbols.
-Example of adding symbols after the connection is already created:
-        ```python
-        ws = td.websocket(symbols=["BTC/USD", "ETH/USD"], on_event=on_event)
-        ws.connect()
-        ws.keep_alive()
-        ws.subscribe(["USDT/USD", "USDC/USD"])
-        ```

-    You can also notice there's a line in the code example to keep the connection
-    alive *forever:*  `ws.keep_alive()`.
-It makes sure the connection will stay
-    active until it gets terminated.
-If you don't add this line the connection
-    might break instantly.

 1. Now run the Python script:
     ```bash